 The non-certified internship is open to law students and undergraduate students.
 Internships in the Broward Public Defender’s Office may be performed for academic credit, on a "work-study", or a volunteer basis.
 These interns provide litigation support to our attorneys.
 With recent budget cuts there is plenty for interns to do to assist our attorneys.
 The assignments given to interns will depend on a variety of factors including any related experience, skills and interests, and how many law student interns we have.
 In nearly every instance interns go to the jails during their internship, so if this is something that makes you uncomfortable this internship may not be a good fit for you.
 Interns are typically assigned to Felony, Misdemeanor, Juvenile, Drug Court and Early Representation divisions of the Public Defender's Office.
 They gain experience by conducting client interviews, research and writing, assisting in the investigation of cases, attending depositions, contacting potential defense witnesses and observing courtroom procedures.
 The volunteer experience often leads to a law student's decision to become a Certified Legal Intern (CLI) at the Public Defender's Office, or an undergraduate’s decision to attend law school.
 Our office is delighted when we see resumes from attorneys who have participated as CLI's or volunteers in this office, or to a lesser extent, another public defender office, so starting as a volunteer intern is a very good first step.

-We are no longer accepting resumes for Summer 2018 Volunteer Interns.
+We are no longer accepting resumes for Fall 2018 Volunteer Interns.

-We will begin accepting resumes for Fall 2018 Volunteer Interns in May 2018.
+We will begin accepting resumes for Winter/Spring of 2019 Volunteer Interns in October 2018.

 The non-certified internship is open to law students and undergraduate students.